Afro–Puerto Ricans: Abolition of slavery

-Two Puerto Rican writers have written about racism; Abelardo Díaz Alfaro (1916–1999) and Luis Palés Matos (1898–1959), who was credited with creating the poetry genre known as Afro-Antillano.
+Two Puerto Rican writers have written about racism; Abelardo Díaz Alfaro (1916-1999) and Luis Palés Matos (1898-1959), who was credited with creating the poetry genre known as Afro-Antillano.

-Spanish–American War
+Spanish-American War

-The Treaty of Paris of 1898 settled the Spanish–American War, which ended the centuries-long Spanish control over Puerto Rico.
-Like with other former Spanish colonies, it now belonged to the United States.
+The Treaty of Paris of 1898 settled the Spanish-American War, which ended the centuries-long Spanish control over Puerto Rico.
+Like with other former Spanish territories, it now belonged to the United States.
 With the United States control over the island's institutions also came a reduction of the natives' political participation.
 In effect, the U.S. military government defeated the success of decades of negotiations for political autonomy between Puerto Rico's political class and Madrid's colonial administration.
 Puerto Ricans of African descent, aware of the opportunities and difficulties for blacks in the United States, responded in various ways.
-The racial bigotry of the Jim Crow Laws stood in contrast to the African American expansion of mobility that the Harlem Renaissance illustrated.
+The racial bigotry of the Jim Crow Laws stood in contrast to the African-American expansion of mobility that the Harlem Renaissance illustrated.

-One Puerto Rican politician of African descent who distinguished himself during this period was the physician and politician José Celso Barbosa (1857–1921).
+One Puerto Rican politician of African descent who distinguished himself during this period was the physician and politician José Celso Barbosa (1857-1921).
 On July 4, 1899, he founded the pro-statehood Puerto Rican Republican Party and became known as the "Father of the Statehood for Puerto Rico" movement.
-Another distinguished Puerto Rican of African descent, who advocated Puerto Rico's independence, was Arturo Alfonso Schomburg (1874–1938).
+Another distinguished Puerto Rican of African descent, who advocated Puerto Rico's independence, was Arturo Alfonso Schomburg (1874-1938).
 After emigrating to New York City in the United States, he amassed an extensive collection in preserving manuscripts and other materials of black Americans and the African diaspora.
 He is considered by some to be the "Father of Black History" in the United States, and a major study center and collection of the New York Public Library is named for him, the Schomburg Center for Research in Black Culture.
 He coined the term Afroborincano, meaning African-Puerto Rican.